 The Tx or Rx analog circuits specified in the AMI file by means of the parameter Ts4file shall be used as a direct replacement of the corresponding analog model described by the [Model] keyword.

-Note: The triangle ground symbols in the Tx, Rx and channel circuits represent the same node.
-This node would typically be the global ground, such as node 0 in IBIS-ISS.
+Note: The triangle ground symbols in the above figure represent the local ground node, A_gnd of the IBIS [Compponent] for the buffer and package models.
+These local ground nodes would typically have to be connected to the channel model’s reference node in simulation, which may be the global ground, such as node 0 in IBIS-ISS.
+The channel’s Touchstone model is not limited to a single reference terminal (N+1) for all of its ports.
+If the channel’s model has independent reference terminals for its Tx and Rx sides, the local ground nodes of the Tx and Rx [Component]s may remain independent nodes.

 By definition, the placement of the Ts4file information within .ami files makes the Ts4file data exclusively limited to AMI applications.
 If the same electrical behavior is desired for non-AMI applications of the same IBIS model (the one referencing the Algorithmic Model) the model maker can optionally provide an equivalent description using the [External Model] keyword.
 However, the latter is not needed if the model is intended for AMI applications only.